venovako/FLAPWxHZ/README.md

 # FLAPWxHZ
-Hari-Zimmermann complex generalized SVD and EVD
+Hari-Zimmermann complex generalized SVD and EVD.

+...a work in progress...